bootreer/switcheroo/README.md

 ## acknowledgements
 - [Alt-Tab](https://github.com/lwouis/alt-tab-macos) and [yabai](https://github.com/asmvik/yabai) for documenting private macOS apis, as well as inspiration for a lot of the core logic
+- The space switching logic was ported over from [InstantSpaceSwitcher](https://github.com/jurplel/InstantSpaceSwitcher)
 - [Apple](https://en.wikipedia.org/wiki/Criticism_of_Apple_Inc.) for making my life very difficult